mikhailtse/eslint-config-mide/packages/eslint-config-mide-base/README.md

 ## Usage

-Default export contains all of our ESLint rules, including ECMAScript 6+.
+Default export contains all of ESLint rules, including ECMAScript 6+.
 It requires `eslint` and `eslint-plugin-import`.

 1. Install the correct versions of each package, which are listed by the command: